Psyyke/A.C.A.S/README.md

 - Make sure you did NOT set "Piece Animations" to "Arcade" on Chess.com board settings!
 Set the "Piece Animations" to "None" so that A.C.A.S can parse the board correctly.

+- If A.C.A.S complains having no userscript even though it is installed, press down the "shift" key, and then click your browser's refresh button to perform a hard refresh, hopefully clearing the wrongly cached state.

+- Nothing is helping?
+Restart your PC.
+Try Violentmonkey and a Chromium based browser, such as Brave.
+Use the default config.
+Keep two windows open at the same time next to each other, one having the GUI and one the chess site.

 Otherwise, it could be a bug, please make an issue [here](https://github.com/psyyke/A.C.A.S/issues/new).

 > [!NOTE]